-The Joint Entrance Exam will be conducted in two parts, JEE Main and JEE Advanced.
-JEE (Main) replaces the AIEEE entrance exam and JEE (Advanced) replaced the IIT-JEE entrance exam.
-Around 25220 seats Engineering and Architecture seats are filled every year on the basis of JEE Main Score.
+The Joint Entrance Exam will be conducted in two stages - JEE Main and JEE Advanced.
+JEE (Main) replaced the AIEEE entrance exam and JEE (Advanced) replaced the IIT-JEE entrance exam.
+Every year, over 25,000 Engineering and Architecture seats will be filled through the JEE Main score.

 The aim of the common entrance test has been mooted to reduce stress on students, who have to appear for multiple entrance examinations and to give greater relevance to the school education, especially the class 12 board examinations.

 NTA has been established as a premier, specialist, autonomous and self-sustained testing organisation to conduct entrance examinations for admission/fellowship in higher educational institutions.
 It is a newly formed body by the centre to conduct prestigious entrance examinations such as JEE Main and NEET UG.
 The Agency has also vested with all the authority to conduct the entrance examinations in the online mode from 2019 onwards.
 Here are some of the changes in JEE Main examination after the introduction of NTA.

 |Frequency||Twice a year (January & April)|

 |Number of papers||2 (Paper 1 for B.E./B.Tech & Paper 2 for B.Arch/B.Planning)|

 The JEE Main (II) April exam will take place between April 7 and 20, 2019.
 Interested candidates can apply online for the test until March 7, 2019.
 The application fee will be accepted until March 8, 2019.

 |JEE Main April application form||February 8 to March 7, 2019|